 - Tap Accessibility.

-- Double tap (don't press) the Home button when you're on a screen you'd like to use Reachability with.
+- Double-tap (don't press) the Home button when you're on a screen you'd like to use with Reachability.

 Got a question about Reachability?
 Sound off in the comments below!